Emidomenge/deezer-music-browser/README.md

  - [DONE] - Ability to search a song
   - [DONE] - Ability to display song informations into a grid layout
-  - [TODO] - Ability to select kind of informations you want and put each type of information into one column
   - [TODO] - Ability to sort informations using columns header
   - [DOING] - Ability to display dynamically more results when user scrolls down the web page ("Infinite scroll")
   - [DONE] - Ability to filter dynamically results when user types on the search bar